SEC v. Jarkesy: Background

-In 2014, Jarkesy and Patriot28 filed a collateral challenge to the administrative enforcement action in district court to stay the administrative proceedings, alleging that the proceedings violated his Seventh Amendment and Equal Protection rights, that Dodd-Frank violated the Non-delegation Doctrine, and that the ALJs violate the Appointments Clause.
+In 2014, Jarkesy and Patriot28 filed a collateral challenge to the administrative enforcement action in district court to stay the administrative proceedings, alleging that the proceedings violated his Seventh Amendment and equal protection rights, that Dodd-Frank violated the Non-delegation Doctrine, and that the ALJs violate the Appointments Clause.
 On appeal, the United States Court of Appeals for the D.C.
 Circuit in 2015 applied Thunder Basin Coal Co. v.
 Reichs implied jurisdictional preclusion of collateral lawsuits to the SEC's statutory structure, holding that federal courts do not have subject matter jurisdiction to hear even structural constitutional claims until after the adjudicative process and final order of the Commission.
 The D.C.
-Circuit did not address the merits of the constitutional objections but held that Jarkesy was required to raise and exhaust his constitutional objections—about the ALJs and the SEC—to the ALJ and the SEC before judicial review of final agency action is available.
+Circuit did not address the merits of the constitutional objections but held that Jarkesy was required to raise and exhaust his constitutional objections—about the ALJs and the SEC—to the ALJ and the SEC before judicial review of final agency action would be available.

 Five years after the SEC initiated the enforcement action against Jarkesy, the Supreme Court of the United States held in Lucia v.
 Securities and Exchange Commission in 2018 that the SEC's ALJs are inferior officers of the Executive Branch subject to the Appointments Clause of Article II of the United States Constitution and must be appointed by the President or a delegated officer.
 The Supreme Court's decision allowed any defendant in pending SEC administrative proceedings before unconstitutionally appointed ALJs to request a new ALJ and hearing.
 Jarkesy and Patriot28 waived the Lucia error remedy to avoid prolonging the adjudicative process.

 In 2020, seven years after initiating the enforcement action, the Commission concluded that based on existing evidence from the ALJ's proceedings, Jarkesy and Patriot28 were liable, and the Commission imposed $300,000 in civil penalties and $685,000 in disgorgement.
 Jarkesy was also barred from any future investments-related activities.
-Like the ALJ, the Commission also rejected each of Jarkesy's constitutional challenges.
+As did the ALJ, the commission also rejected each of Jarkesy's constitutional challenges.
 Jarkesy appealed to the Fifth Circuit.